vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Flickering widgets and plugin windows

-Change the Roblox Studio renderer from Studio's settings to Vulkan
+Change the Roblox Studio renderer from Studio's settings to Vulkan.

+### Linux files inaccessible from file explorer dialog (import/export)

+Run `flatpak override --filesystem=home org.vinegarhq.Vinegar` to expose your Linux home directory to Vinegar.
+When using the file explorer, expand the / and then expand home.